A.A.S. Associate of Applied Science - Nursing

 This program is funded by contributions from partners including funding from Bristol Bay Economic Development Corporation, Denali Commission, Title III funding, the University of Alaska Anchorage and the University of Alaska Fairbanks.
 Bristol Bay Area Health Corporation and Marrulut Eniit Assistive Living have provided clinical sites for the students to gain experience in patient care.

-Attached include the Certificate in Allied Health: Pre-Nursing Qualifications and contact information from the UAA Coordinator of Student Affairs.
 Interested individuals are encouraged to make an appointment with UAF BBC nursing faculty and/or the UAF BBC Career and Academic Counselor for further information.

 Associate Of Applied Science, Nursing Curriculum